zBritva/PowerBI-visuals-docs/UnitTests/UnitTestIntroduction.md

 ],
 ```

-To generate the same mapping you must set following params to `createCategoricalDataViewBuilder` method:
+To generate the same mapping you must set the following params to `createCategoricalDataViewBuilder` method:

 ```js
 [